drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Example of 3D Database Searching: Shape Query

-Since shape complementarity is a very important consideration in drug-receptor interactions, it is useful to search a 3D database for similar 3D shapes with a reference molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/example-3d-database-searching-shape-query-5472282f'><i class='fa fa-play' aria-hidden='true'></i></button>Since shape complementarity is a very important consideration in drug-receptor interactions, it is useful to search a 3D database for similar 3D shapes with a reference molecule.
 If we search for compounds having a similar shape to PDBU we get several hits in which a similarity in the 3D shape is found, within a similarity threshold factor which can be fixed.
 The following is an example of a database hit visualizing the similarity between the 3D shape from PDBU and the found molecule.
 *[PDB]: The "Protein Data Bank".
 A worldwide repository source of 3D structures of proteins obtained by X-ray crystallography or NMR studies.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer